Jasminejump/wqeqwqeq.github.io/index.md

 I am a 2020 M.S.
 Business Analytic Candidate at College of William & Mary.
 I am proficient at Python, R and SQL.
 My experience at ETL, machine learning, deep learning, optimization and cloud computing can extract insightful business value with data in gigabytes

-My summer internship at Global AI.(a startup in New York) builds imputation pipeline and data warehouse dealing with data in gigabytes, deploys dashboard, machine learning models on HerokU and AWS EC2, and scrapes large dataset from various source automatically in parallel.
+My summer internship at Global AI.(a startup in New York) built imputation pipeline and data warehouse dealing with data in gigabytes, deployed dashboard, machine learning models on HerokU and AWS EC2, and scraped large dataset from various source automatically in parallel.

 My capstone for verizon built a predictive model to accurately forcast the population growth and then designed a optimization model to select cell tower location.
 Our combined model approximately saved over 5 millions budget.